 Imperfections of Continuous Integration (CI)

 When hardware is released, be it a machine or a smartphone, it is released with significant features.
-There won’t be any modifications or additions to the hardware except a few minor upgrades.
+There will be no modifications or additions to the hardware except a few minor upgrades.
 The same was the case with software before DevOps entered the scene.
-Software developers would expend their efforts the same as sculptors.
+Software developers would expend their efforts the same way sculptors did.

-They would chip the raw material until their final product was completely sculpted.
-Though CI is incorporated by fast-paced software companies now, a specific set of developers would get pricked about rolling out the significant features as incremental updates.
+They would chip the raw material until their final product was entirely sculpted.
+Though fast-paced software companies now incorporate CI, a specific set of developers would get pricked about rolling out the significant features as incremental updates.
 Also, despite CI DevOps’s stability, the company would take a substantial amount of time to incorporate all the intended features they set out for.

 Additionally, the frequent changes to the code would mean that the changes would have to be added to the code repository.
 Although this doesn’t sound like a big deal, the DevOps team often makes their changes on local machines.
 It is imperative to save the necessary code changes on a unified platform for the other coders to access and understand.
 The changes also demand testing, which the DevOps continuous integration team may forget.

-This is quite understandable as there are numerous changes that the developers make to the software.
+This is quite understandable, as developers make numerous changes to the software.
 This is the primary reason why automated testing should be in place.
-Automated testing is necessary if one is adopting CI DevOps, and one should expend enough resources to get it in place.
+DevOps service providers ensure the implementation of automated testing, which is necessary if one is adopting CI DevOps.
+One should expend enough resources to implement it effectively.

 Lastly, these automated tests should not consume much time.
 If the testing takes too long, truncate the task into small portions and test them simultaneously.
-This would save time and effort.
+DevOps consultants can guide teams in optimizing the testing process to save time and effort, ensuring a more efficient DevOps pipeline.

 Also Read: Achieving Continuous Application Security with DevSecOps